instructlab/instructlab/docs/maintainers/ci.md

 ## Unit tests

 Unit tests validate specific components or features of InstructLab in isolation.
-InstructLab CI runs these tests on CPU-only Ubuntu runners using Python 3.11.
+InstructLab CI runs these tests on CPU-only Ubuntu runners.

 In general, all code changes should add a new unit test or modify an existing unit test.